manavmalhotra123/Threading-Python/README.md

 4. showPremp.py
   code two demonstrate the working of two threads in preemptive order with time of 2 seconds with logs in the console

+5. n_threads.py
+  to create the n number of threads with the time duration defined by the user itself